zpaulovics/datetimepicker-rails/README.md

 ### Calling the generator

 After you install datetimepicker and add it to your Gemfile, you may need to run the generator.
-The generator will copy the custom field definitions for Simple Form in your project.
+The generator will create the custom field definitions for Simple Form in your project.
 There are 3 custom field definitions.
-The generator look at the app/inputs directory of your project and copy only those custom field definitions that are not already exists in your project.
+The generator look at the app/inputs directory of your project and create only those custom field definitions that are not already exists in your project.
 If you have a custom input with the same name the generator does not overwrite it.